The 13th Law of Persuasion: The Law of Magnetic Familiarity

 …Because change is less desirable than pain….

-Familiarity is the status quo, is consistent, is predictable, is certain, is what the human brain seeks.
+Familiarity is the status quo, is consistent, is predictable, is certain, and that is what the human brain seeks.

 Familiarity Gives Birth to Successful Persuasion